 My house flooded what do I do to minimize damage and ensure that mold doesn’t make a home in my moist home?
 Water damage, whether from a natural disaster or even plumbing issues can ruin your floors, walls, and ceilings of your home.
 After a flood occurs in your home, time becomes of the essence as the longer water sits on the surfaces of your home, the quicker mold will begin to become an issue, along with a number of issues such as odors, permanent damage, and even potential structural damage.
 Unfortunately, 14,000 people experience water damage at home or work each day.
 And in recent news, the devastating floods in Montana – the Clark Fork River in Missoula receded by over two feet, with a high of 13.82 feet, the highest crest since 1908 – have created major problems for those whose homes have been affected by this natural disaster.
 When you are faced with flooding in your home acting quickly and following the right steps can save your home from complete destruction and most importantly toxic mold growth.
+If you want to learn about mold symptoms in your home, check out our article in detail.

 What to do After a Flood in Your House?